EEN421/EEN421.github.io/_posts/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0.md

 - Copy and paste the [custom.toml](/assets/Code/iothub/custom.toml) file containing your Hostname, user, SSH, WLAN, and country/region settings.
 <br/><br/>

-- Boot up and wait for it to appear on your network and be available over SSH
+- Boot up and wait for it to appear on your network and be available over SSH (this can take up to 10 minutes on first boot, check your router for the IP address).

 <br/><br/>